-How to calculate how much turf you need
+How to measure the area and calculate the amount of turf you need

 Calculating different shaped areas